In addition, the Polish law defines other cases that can be related to foreign scientists when the work permit is not required:

 - have residence permit as a European Union long-term residents in Poland,

 - have temporary residence permit in order to join family,

 - are citizens of Armenia, Belarus, Moldova, Russia, Ukraine and Georgia: citizens of these countries can work in Poland without the work permit up to 6 months within subsequent 12 months.
-In order to employ a foreigner, the Polish employer has to register in a labour office (urząd pracy) a special declaration of intending to hire him.
-Additionally, the employer is obliged to obtain a confirmation from the head of district (starosta) that there were no candidates for the position occupied by the foreigner on a local job market.
+In order to employ a foreigner, the Polish employer has to register in a labour office (urząd pracy) a special declaration of intending to hire him/her.
 Information for Polish employers is available in Polish here.

 In other than the above-mentioned cases, including research employees working at private institutions (companies, SMEs, etc.) in Poland, the work permit is required.

 The above list includes selected cases that are most relevant to performing scientific research or related activities.

 The list of other cases when work permit is not required is provided by the Office for Foreigners.

 A work permit is issued by a relevant Voivodship Office (pl.
 Urząd Wojewódzki) on the request of the employer.
 The work permit includes: the name of the employer, position or type of work, minimum salary required by law, mode (ful-time/part-time) and the permit's validity date.